A Fair Review of the Top Mid-Market CMS for 2020 — CoreMedia

 "One key feature is our suite of deep product integration, prototypes, and our integrations with eCommerce systems and marketing platforms.
 I don't think anyone else has that kind of out-of-box integrations that CoreMedia has, which has been critical for us in gaining ground in the marketplace,” said Doug.

 Pre-built integrations include:

 DIGITAL EXPERIENCE CAPABILITIES

-Although CoreMedia does not offer a separate digital experience platform, what they do have is a deep list of connectors to multiple marketing automation and eCommerce platforms, AI systems, and content optimization tools, as part of CoreMedia’s Experience Optimization Hubs.
+CoreMedia positions itself as an open, Best-of-Breed digital experience platform, which makes it well suited for augmenting existing DX stacks or to lay the foundation of new DXP initiatives designed for innovation and growth.
+CoreMedia provides a deep list of connectors to multiple marketing automation and eCommerce platforms, AI systems, and content optimization tools, as part of CoreMedia’s Experience Optimization Hubs.

 CoreMedia's technology partners include:

 - IBM (Information Technology)